The Nervous System Reset That Changed My Life

 De la Heart Padel — I’ve been using this since early pandemic days, and it deserves another shout-out as the OG.
 Lymphatic drainage rituals are so important (I swear by daily gua sha for my face), and this is essentially that—but for the body.

-Comme Si x Coppola Hideaways — My girl Jenni keeps the hits coming, and this time with my forever It girl, Sofia Coppola.
+Comme Si x Coppola Hideaway Pants — My girl Jenni keeps the hits coming, and this time with my forever It girl, Sofia Coppola.
 The Coppola Hideaways collab is perfection.
 I live in my pink set/pair and just picked up the green stripe—constantly on rotation.

 A Haircare Tip: A Fall Reset for Your Hair

-Just like our routines shift with the season, your hair benefits from a reset in the fall.
-Summer often leaves behind buildup—think sunscreen, salt water, sweat—that can weigh strands down.
-Fall is the perfect time to clear that slate and start fresh.
+Just like our lives shift with the season, your hair benefits from a reset in the fall.
+In the summer I’m all about ‘Doing Summer, Not Your Hair’ — meaning, using less heat nd leaning into the art of the air dry.
+Sometimes summer leaves behind buildup—sunscreen, salt water, sweat—that can weigh strands down.
+Fall is the perfect moment to clear the slate and start fresh:

-Your hair is always changing with the seasons.
-Fall is about returning to center—nourishing, resetting, and creating a foundation for the months ahead.
+Your hair is always shifting with the seasons.
+Fall is about returning to center—nourishing, resetting, and creating the foundation for what’s ahead.
+For more tips and tricks, come hang with me below.

 I’m intrigued, tysm for sharing!